Taimoorkn/apa-document-checker/LIBREOFFICE_SETUP.md

 ## Performance Considerations

-- LibreOffice processing is slower than Mammoth (~2-3x)
+- LibreOffice processes one document at a time (not thread-safe)
-- LibreOffice is not thread-safe (processes one document at a time)
+- Memory usage varies based on document complexity
-- Memory usage is higher with LibreOffice
+- Processing time depends on document size and system resources
-- Consider using Mammoth for batch processing scenarios
+- Ensure adequate system memory for large documents

 ## Development Notes

 The LibreOffice integration:
-- Maintains the same API interface as Mammoth
+- Provides comprehensive document processing
 - Preserves all existing APA analysis functionality
-- Adds enhanced formatting data extraction
+- Delivers enhanced formatting data extraction
-- Provides graceful degradation when LibreOffice unavailable
+- Requires LibreOffice installation for operation

-No frontend changes are required - the improved formatting data is automatically used by the existing DocumentViewer component.
+No frontend changes are required - LibreOffice formatting data is automatically used by the existing DocumentViewer component.